Describing Functions and Phase Response Curves of Excitable Systems: Motivation: background limitations

 The phase response curve (PRC) quantifies how a small perturbation applied to a nominal oscillation affects the phase of the steady-state behavior.
 It describes the phase sensitivity of an oscillator and supports analysis of synchronization and entrainment~\cite{winfree_geometry_2001, izhikevich_dynamical_2006, smeal_phase-response_2010, guckenheimer_nonlinear_1983}.

-Classical phase reduction theory simplifies high-dimensional oscillator dynamics to a single scalar phase, assuming rapid amplitude relaxation, weak coupling, and sufficient timescale separation~\cite{smeal_phase-response_2010}.
-Within this framework, the infinitesimal PRC (iPRC) corresponds to the gradient of the asymptotic phase function and measures instantaneous phase sensitivity~\cite{ermentrout_oscillator_1990}.
-Under weak stimulation, finite perturbations can be approximated via convolution of the iPRC with the input waveform.

-Analytical expressions for the iPRC exist for simple systems, but for high-dimensional or strongly nonlinear oscillators they must be computed numerically.
-PRC-based analysis degrades in systems with pronounced timescale separations or discontinuities, where switch-like trajectories violate smoothness assumptions~\cite{sacre_singularly_2016}.

-PRCs also provide a direct means to analyze and predict phase locking.
+PRCs also provide a direct means to analyze and predict phase locking (also under frequency mismatch).
 Zero crossings of the PRC indicate potential locked states, and the slope at those points determines their stability.
-When oscillator and input frequencies are nearly equal, reduced models such as the Adler or Kuramoto equations adequately describe synchronization; otherwise, a more general integral formulation is required~\cite{bordyugov_tuning_2015}.